 Upset children can create quite a distraction to drivers.
 Planning and packing for their needs will help reduce their irritability and help their stress levels.

 You often read about emergency kits in winter driving tips.
 They are just as important for summer road trips.
 You never know when something could go wrong.
-Include a flashlight, flares and first aid kit in your emergency roadside kit, along with booster cables and washer fluid.
+Include a flashlight, flares and a first aid kit in your emergency roadside kit, along with booster cables and washer fluid.
 The Government of Canada provides an extensive list of what to include in an emergency car kit.

 Being safe is the most important concern while on summer vacation or taking a trip on the weekend.
 Being safe starts with the driver.
 Be a safe and effective driver by following these driving safety tips: